gpt-engineer-org/gpt-engineer/ROADMAP.md

 # Capability improvement roadmap
 - [ ] Continuous capability measurements
-  - [ ] Create a step that asks “did it run/work/perfect”?Create a step that asks “did it run/work/perfect” in the end [#240](https://github.com/AntonOsika/gpt-engineer/issues/240)
+  - [ ] Create a step that asks “did it run/work/perfect” in the end [#240](https://github.com/AntonOsika/gpt-engineer/issues/240)
   - [ ] Run the benchmark repeatedly and document the results for the different "step configs" (`STEPS` in `steps.py`) [#239](https://github.com/AntonOsika/gpt-engineer/issues/239)
   - [ ] Document the best performing configs, and feed this into our roadmap
 - [ ] Self healing code